MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 ![Screenshot showing a DeviceEvents query.](media/device-control-overview/image2.png)

-When a device installation restrictions are configured and a device is installed, an event with *ActionType* of _PnPDeviceAllowed_ is created
+When a device installation restrictions are configured and a device is installed, an event with *ActionType* of `PnPDeviceAllowed` is created.

 **Learn more:**